ezrafayet/golang-monorepo/README.md

 # Operational Mechanics

-Each service manages its dependencies via its own go.mod file, employing the replace directive for referencing shared libraries.
-This setup necessitates building the project outside of Docker and subsequently transferring the binaries into the Docker environment for execution.
+Each service manages its dependencies via its own go.mod file, employing a `replace` directive for referencing shared libraries.
+This setup necessitates building the project outside of Docker and transferring the binaries into the Docker environment for execution.

 # Alternative approaches

+- Using a single go.mod file at the root of the project
-- An alternative approach involves vendoring the libraries, including shared ones, and performing the build process within the Docker environment.
+- Vendoring the libraries on build and performing the build process within Docker
-- Adopting a monorepo management framework such as NX or Bazel could introduce more structured dependency management and build optimization.
+- Adopting a monorepo management framework such as NX or Bazel
-- Leveraging Go's workspace feature might offer some benefits.
+- Leveraging Go's workspaces